juliemyhu/schoolboard/README.md

 - standardized test

 ### About the Author
 Julie Hu is a previous pre-health student turned Software Engineer in the Bay Area.
-You can find more information about her in the links below
+You can find more information about her in the links below:

 [Github](https://github.com/juliemyhu)